-Trips to any hospitals, including hospitals and medical centers run by the United States Navy can result in substantial harm when medical malpractice occurs.
-We represent service members, veterans and their families in a wide range of Federal Tort Claim Act (FTCA) cases against Navy hospitals across the country.
+Trips to any hospitals, including hospitals and medical centers run by the United States Navy can result in substantial harm when Navy Hospital Medical Malpractice occurs.
+We represent service members, veterans and their families in a wide range of Federal Tort Claim Act (FTCA) cases against Navy hospitals or government hospital medical malpractice across the country.

 - Brain injuries

 - Failure to diagnose disease or cancer

 - Misdiagnosis of disease or cancer

 - Surgical neglect